tracel-ai/burn/README.md

 #### Config

-The `Config` derive let you define serializable and deserializable configurations or hyper-parameters for your [modules](#module) or any components.
+The `Config` derive lets you define serializable and deserializable configurations or hyper-parameters for your [modules](#module) or any components.

 ```rust
 use burn::config::Config;